nlsnryn/flowerstore.API/README.md

 ## About Website

-FlowerStore.API.
-E-commerce for flowers.
-Fullstack Developer Exam
+FlowerStore.API for Server, this is server for FlowerStorePH Developer Exam e-commerce project.
+The frontend of this application repository https://github.com/nlsnryn/flowerstore.UI

 ## Installation